brianisbrilliant/IntScrFPS/README.md

 # IntScrFPS
-A FPS Puzzle Platformer made in Unity for Interactive Scripting at ButlerCC.
+An FPS Puzzle Platformer made in Unity for Interactive Scripting at ButlerCC.